Who is a motor trade policy suitable for?

 No claims bonus

 Just as with standard car insurance, motor trade insurance cover comes with a no–claims bonus.
 If possible, try to build yours up to reduce your premium year-on-year.
-Your personal driving no–claims bonus will be taken into account, but you can also ask if there’s an option to move your personal no–claims bonus over to this policy.
+Your personal driving no–claims bonus will be taken into account, but you can also ask if there’s an option to move it over to this policy.
 Some insurers will let you transfer it.

 9